cianmawhinney/homelab/README.md

 Inspired by David Stephen's [ansible-nas](https://github.com/davestephens/ansible-nas).

+## Future Plans
+This repository is currently undergoing a revamp.
+At present the Ansible playbook is the only section ready for use.

+Goals for the repo:
+- Build VM images for faster deployments
+- Continuous deployment using immutable infrastructure
+- Tightening up on security for secrets (move away from a local vars.yml file 👀)
+- Documentation & diagrams

+Some of this work has been started in the [`actions-deploy`](https://github.com/cianmawhinney/homelab/pull/42) branch.

+Additionally, one of the longer term goals is to eventually migrate away from spinning up individual containers 'orchestrated' (term used loosely) by the Ansible playbook.
+At the beginning when deployment was against a single host this worked well, though as more and more services have been added, deployment times have increased significantly.
+A further annoyance is how containers have to be manually namespaced to avoid conflicts and how links between containers can feel flimsy at times.

+Kubernetes seems like it *could* to be a good fit to help with these problems, even if it is a tad overkill for hosting the services for 1 user, so I hope to find time to properly research whether it is actually the best option.

 ## Disclaimer
 I don't recommend you use this repository, it's intended to be purely a